awbla/awbla-student-workflow/content/3-agisoftmetashape.md

 - Right click the shape and select Save as Picture
 - Navigate to (file location)
 - Rename the file as *itemnumber_mask*, change the Save as type to JPEG File, and click Save
+- Close Microsoft PowerPoint - there is not need to save the presentation

 #### Determine image pixel size
-- Navigate to the images you scanned, right click, and select Properties
+- Navigate to the images you scanned, right click on of them, and select Properties
 - Navigate to the Details tab and the Image section
 - Make note of the Dimensions, for example 6240 X 4160